stonemjs/docs/src/docs/essentials/error-handler.md

 }
 ```

-Use this when you don’t need state, services, or complexity — just direct reaction to an exception.
+Use this when you don’t need state, services, or complexity, just direct reaction to an exception.

 @tab Factory-based
 ### Factory-based Error Handler